lr619/PublicBlockFund/README.md

 # 💎 Emerald Academy

-## 🚩 Challenge 3: Voting
+## 🚩 Challenge 4: Voting

-🎫 Deploy a FungibleToken contract to learn the basics of the Flow blockchain and Cadence.
+🎫 Deploy a Voting contract to learn the basics of voting on the Flow blockchain and Cadence.
 You'll use:
 - The local Flow emulator to deploy smart contracts.
 - The local Flow dev wallet to log into test accounts.
 - A template Next.js app with sample scripts and transactions to interact with your contract.

-🌟 The final deliverable is a DApp that lets users create their own fungible token and transfer them to another account on Flow testnet.
+🌟 The final deliverable is a DApp that spins up an open DAO that lets community members create proposals and vote within it.

 💬 Meet other builders working on this challenge and get help in the [Emerald City Discord](https://discord.gg/emeraldcity)!